SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # EPP Extension Framework

 [@!RFC3735, Section 2] describes how the EPP extension framework can be used to extend EPP functionality by adding new features at the protocol, object and command-response level.
 This section describes the impact of REPP on each of the extension levels:

-- Protocol Extension: REPP does not define any new high level protocol elements.
-  The (#command-mapping) section describes an extension resource for use with existing and future command extensions.

-- Object extension: REPP does not use the "command" concept, because the "command" concept is part of a RPC style and not of the REST style.
-A REST URL resource and HTTP method combination have replaced the command concept.
-The (#command-mapping) section describes a command extension resource for each object type and can be used for existing and future command extensions.
-REPP does not define any new object level extensions.
+- Protocol Extension: The (#command-mapping) section describes an protocol extension resource for use with existing and future protocol extensions.
+REPP does not define a new Protocol extension.
+All existing and future Protocol extension level EPP extensions MAY be used.

+- Object extension: REPP does not define any new object level extensions.
 All existing and future object level EPP extensions MAY be used.

 - Command-Response extension:
-  RESTful EPP reuses the existing request and response messages defined in the EPP RFCs.
+ The (#command-mapping) section describes a Command-Response extension resource for each object mapping and can be used for existing and future command extensions.
+REPP does not define a new Command-Response extension.
+All existing and future Command-Response extension level EPP extensions MAY be used.

 # Resource Naming Convention